-Junior/Senior year in high school, I wanted to buy my first car, a 60's Mustang was high on the list.
-In April 1987, Sandra saw an ad for a 1967 Mustang for sale in Ontario, CA. We drove down to take a look and liked what we saw.
-On May 6, 1987, with cash in hand, I purchased the 1967 Mustang Coupe for $2,850.00 from the original owner.
-It had an odometer reading of 95,056 miles.
-The car was driven senior year in high school, through college and for about two years after that.
+In my junior/senior year in high school, I wanted to buy my first car.
+A 60's Mustang was high on the list.
+In April 1987, Sandra saw a classified ad for a 1967 Mustang in Ontario, CA. We drove down to take a look and liked what we saw.
+On May 6, 1987, I purchased the 1967 Mustang Coupe for $2,850.00 from the original owner, 20 years after his initial purchase, with an odometer reading of 95,056 miles.
+The car was driven senior year in high school, through college, and two more years.
 In October 1993, after purchasing a new car, the Mustang was garaged in Southern California, with an odometer reading of 153,453 miles.

 After talking with Jennifer, Jason, and Sandra, I decided it was time to get the Mustang running again.
-Let the jokes commence; it is a long story, but that is what happens with 35+ years of history between us.
+So let the jokes commence; it is a long story, but that is what happens with 35+ years of history between us.